emadurandal/emberjs-guides-japanese-translation/README.md

 **Credit**
 These documents are Ember.js guides which have been translated into Japanese with permission of Tom Dale([@tomdale](https://twitter.com/tomdale)).
-Original documents is written at emberjs.com.
+Original documents are written at emberjs.com.
 [Ember.js Guides](http://emberjs.com/guides/)

 Original markdown documents are available on [emberjs/website](https://github.com/emberjs/website/), inside the `source/guides` directory.